bauhausphp/container/README.md

 $ cd bauhausphp-package-container
 ```

-Second, now you have to install the dependencies which are already with the
+Second, you have to install the dependencies which are already with the
 versions locked by the `composer.lock`.
 So, you just have to install them using
 [composer](https://getcomposer.org/):